kalo2370/trading212/README.md

 ## How to Use
 Once the application is running, the main page will display:

-Live cryptocurrency prices.
+-Live cryptocurrency prices.

-Your account balance (initially $10,000 or as per database setup).
+-Your account balance (initially $10,000 or as per database setup).

-Trading forms to buy and sell crypto.
+-Trading forms to buy and sell crypto.

-Your portfolio of held assets.
+-Your portfolio of held assets.

-A history of your transactions.
+-A history of your transactions.

-Select a Crypto: Click "Select" next to a cryptocurrency in the "Live Cryptocurrency Prices" table.
+-Select a Crypto: Click "Select" next to a cryptocurrency in the "Live Cryptocurrency Prices" table.
 This will populate it in the trading form.

-Buy/Sell: Enter the desired quantity in the trading form and click "Buy" or "Sell".
+-Buy/Sell: Enter the desired quantity in the trading form and click "Buy" or "Sell".

-View Updates: Your account balance, portfolio, and transaction history will update automatically.
+-View Updates: Your account balance, portfolio, and transaction history will update automatically.

-Reset Account: Click the "Reset Account" button in the header to restore your initial balance and clear your portfolio and transactions.
+-Reset Account: Click the "Reset Account" button in the header to restore your initial balance and clear your portfolio and transactions.

 Enjoy simulating your crypto trades!